RTEMS/rtems-docs/c_user/signal_manager.rst

 a set of signals are specified to the``rtems_signal_send`` directive.
 The sending of a signal to a task has no effect on the execution state of that task.
-If the task is not the currently running task, then the signals are left pending and processed by the task’s ASR the next time the task is dispatched to run.
+If the task is not the currently running task, then the signals are left pending and processed by the task's ASR the next time the task is dispatched to run.
 The ASR is executed immediately before the task is dispatched.
 If the currently running task sends a signal to itself or is sent a signal from